jubarcelos/soccerLeadBord/README.md

 Front end developed by Trybe.
 To check all my code, open app >> backend >> src

-To run test inside of backend:
+To run test, inside of backend, in backend terminal:

 ```bash